14 Super-Simple Workbenches You Can Build

 Over the years I’ve had a variety of workshops and work benches.
 When I was a young apartment dweller, my workshop was a 3 x 3-ft. broom closet (for real!).
 Today, I’m lucky enough to have a shop with plenty of elbow room.
 But in between, most of my workshops consisted of a workbench loaded with tools, tucked into the corner of a garage or basement.
-If this sounds like you, check out this flip-top workbench.
-The revolving center section gives you a double platform for your bench top tools. — Spike Carlsen.
+Check out this flip-top workbench with drawers if this sounds like you.
+The revolving center section of the workbench gives you a double platform for your bench top tools. — Spike Carlsen.

-Here’s a woodworking table that’s easy and quick to build, and it can absorb a real pounding.
-It’s as rugged as a spendy European-style woodworker’s bench, but it’s made entirely from 2x4s.
+Here’s a woodworking table that’s easy and quick to build.
+It can also absorb a real pounding.
+This workbench is as rugged as a spendy European-style woodworker’s bench, but it’s made entirely from 2x4s.

 The best part about this simple workbench is that you can fold it up and out of the way when you’re not using it.
 Click here to check out the plans, tech art and video tutorial for this project.

 If this workbench looks familiar, it’s probably because you’ve seen one a lot like it in your father’s or grandfather’s shop.
 Variations of this design have been around for decades, and for good reason: The bench is strong, practical and super easy to build.
 You can run to the lumberyard in the morning, grab a few boards, and by noon you’ll have a perfectly functional workbench.
 Find the full project plans here.

 Here’s a workspace that’s huge and accessible from all sides, yet folds down and stows away easily.
 If you don’t have room for a full-size permanent workbench but really need space to spread things out, this workbench is it.